Guide to Choosing a Rewards Credit Card

 Checking Your Credit Score

-Checking credit score may give credit card applicants a healthy dose of reality.
+Checking their credit score may give credit card applicants a healthy dose of reality.
 Most rewards credit cards require a good or excellent credit score, which means a score of 670 or above.
 Those with a credit score lower than 670 may not be able to qualify for a rewards credit card.

 Recommended: Does Applying For a Credit Card Hurt Your Credit Score